Skip to contents

 options(bde_cache_dir = "./path/to/location")

-When this option is set, tidyBdE would look for the cached file on the bde_cache_dir
+When this option is set, tidyBdE looks for cached files in the bde_cache_dir directory and loads them to speed up data retrieval.

-It is possible to update the data (i.e. after every monthly or quarterly data release) with the following commands:
+Update cached data after monthly or quarterly releases with the following commands:

 bde_catalog_update()